- Library & Technology

 1. Go to Start > Devices and Printers.

-2. Right-click on the printer you want to set to duplex and select Printing Properties .
+2. Right-click on the printer you want to set to duplex and select Printer Properties (6th option from the top) .

-3. In the Properties window, go to the Advanced tab and click Printing Defaults .
+3. In the next window, go to the Advanced tab and click Printing Defaults .

 4. In the Printing Defaults window, go to the Finishing tab.
 In the Document Options section, check the checkbox for Print on Both Sides and click OK .